gouherdanish/gouherdanish.github.io/_posts/2024-08-12-information.md

 ### Intuition
 - Information content quantifies how much information is gained (or how much surprise there is) when a specific event happens
 - It is also known as self-information
-- Surprising Events Carry More Information
+- Surprising events carry more information
     - Lower Probability => Rare event => Higher Information
     - Higher Probability => Common event => Lower Information
 - Example: